Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Further applications and remarks

 \subsection{On the Geometric Lang-Vojta conjecture}

-We continue with the notations as in Theorem \ref{t:parshin-generic-emptiness-higher-dimension}.
-By a standard counting argument on the lattice $\Gamma= {A}(K)/\Tr_{K/\C}(A)(\C)$ (cf. \cite[Lemma 6]{silverman-lenstra-counting-lemma}), a bound on the canonical height of $(S, \DD)$-integral points, if it is a polynomial $p $ in $\#S$, would imply also a polynomial bound of the form $(c\sqrt{p(\# S)}+1)^{\rank \Gamma}$ on the number of such integral points (modulo the trace).
-Conversely, with height theory, it is necessary to establish a uniform bound on the intersection multiplicities (as predicted Conjecture \ref{conjecture-lang-vojta-geometric}) in order to obtain a polynomial bound in function of $\#S$ on the set of $(S, \DD)$-integral points, where $S \subset B$ is finite.
+Keep the notation as in Theorem \ref{t:parshin-generic-emptiness-higher-dimension}.
+By a counting argument on the lattice $\Gamma= {A}(K)/\Tr_{K/\C}(A)(\C)$, a bound on the canonical height of $(S, \DD)$-integral sections, if it is a polynomial $p $ in $\#S$, would imply a polynomial bound of the form $(c p(\# S)^{1/2}+1)^{\rank \Gamma}$ on the number of such integral sections (modulo the trace).

-Such uniform bounds on the intersection multiplicities, and thus linear bounds on the canonical height $\widehat{h}_{A, L}$, where $L$ is a symmetric ample line bundle on $A$ (cf. \cite{hindry-silverman-book}, \cite{conrad-trace}), are only available in the case $\Tr_{K/\C}(A)=0$ (established in \cite{buium-94} using Kolchin differentials, or in \cite{hindry-silverman-88} for elliptic curves) or when the family $\mathcal{A} \to B$ is trivial (cf. \cite{noguchi-winkelmann-04} for $\DD$ constant, where the main tool is jet-differentials, see \cite{phung-19-uniform-noguchi} for general $\DD$).
-However, no similar results were known for a general abelian variety $A/K$.